 Nothing has come to the attention of management and the Trustee to indicate that the Fund will not remain a going concern for the next twelve months from the reporting date or up to the date the accompanying financial statements have been authorised for issue, if later.

-Management affirms that it has carried out its responsibilities as outlined above.
+The Trustee and Management affirms that it has carried out its responsibilities as outlined above, as at December 13, 2024.